Toledo, Ohio: 19th century

 Toledo was very slow to expand during its first two decades of settlement.
 The first lot was sold in the Port Lawrence section of the city in 1833.
 It held 1,205 persons in 1835, and five years later, it had gained just seven more persons.
 Settlers came and went quickly through Toledo and between 1833 and 1836, ownership of land had changed so many times that none of the original parties remained in the town.
-The canal and its Toledo sidecut entrance were completed in 1843.
+The canal and its Toledo side-cut entrance were completed in 1843.
 Soon after the canal was functional, the new canal boats had become too large to use the shallow waters at the terminus in Manhattan.
-More boats began using the Swan Creek sidecut than its official terminus, quickly putting the Manhattan warehouses out of business and triggering a rush to move business to Toledo.
+More boats began using the Swan Creek side-cut than its official terminus, quickly putting the Manhattan warehouses out of business and triggering a rush to move business to Toledo.
 Most of Manhattan's residents moved out by 1844.

 The 1850 census recorded Toledo as having 3,829 residents and Manhattan 541.
 The 1860 census shows Toledo with a population of 13,768 and Manhattan with 788.
 While the towns were only a mile apart, Toledo grew by 359% in 10 years.
 Manhattan's growth was on a small base and never competed, given the drawbacks of its lesser canal outlet.
 By the 1880s, Toledo expanded over the vacant streets of Manhattan and Tremainsville, a small town to the west.

 In the last half of the 19th century, railroads slowly began to replace canals as the major form of transportation.
 They were faster and had greater capacity.
 Toledo soon became a hub for several railroad companies and a hotspot for industries such as furniture producers, carriage makers, breweries, and glass manufacturers.
 Large immigrant populations came to the area.